xwasco/GTCG/README.md

 GTCG
+Game Theoretic Conversational Groups detector
 =====
-In this repository you can find the more updated version of the Matlab code for the game-theoretic conversation group detector.
+In this repository you can find the more updated version of the Matlab code for the game-theoretic conversational group detector.
 The following papers are implemented:

 **Detecting conversational groups in images and sequences: A robust game-theoretic approach**